rust-lang-nursery/futures-rfcs/futures-02.md

 changes, but that updating will not normally result in significant or widespread breakage.

-This change comes alongside he release of the new `tokio` crate.
+This change comes alongside the release of the new `tokio` crate.
 These crates offer greatly easier-to-use and easier-to-evolve APIs.

 # Reference-level explanation